Each year, it’s fascinating to see which brands rise to become content marketing industry leaders.

 Here’s to our winners – and all the content marketers out there relentlessly working to deliver creative, valuable, meaningful, and results-driving content in our ever-evolving industry.

 Methodology: We determined the NewsCred #ThinkContent winners through three rounds of voting.
 First, we asked 60 marketers to nominate the top content marketing brands in each of our 10 categories.
-Then, a committee of 10 content marketers narrowed down the list based on a set criteria.
+Then, a committee of 10 content marketers narrowed down the list to the top content marketing examples in each category, based on a set criteria.
 After that, we asked 200 content marketers to vote on their top five brands in each categories.
 The brands with the most votes were determined to be the winners.
 A few work with NewsCred, but many more are the products of other talented content marketers.

 You may also be wondering why we have two Technology categories: “Fortune 500” and “Other.”
 In that category, more than any other, we had an incredible range of companies that spanned all areas of technology, from global giants like Google and Intel, to smaller, niche companies like Autodesk and InVision.
 We felt we needed a better way to evaluate the companies, as they operate on vastly different scales, which is why we divided that category into two.